pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 ## Operating principle

-The plugin monitors all selected keys in the Signal K tree which have an associated metadata object that contains a 'zones' property and which are therefore able to support alarm function.
+The plugin scans the Signal K data store every few minutes identifying all keys in the data store which have an associated metadata object that contains a'zones' property and which are therefore able to support alarm function.
+When a scan detects a change in the key collection the set of monitored keys is updated and a notification of the change issued on the path specified by ```keyChangeNotificationPath```.

-The plugin waits for values to appear on each key and checks these against the associated metadata alarm zones: if the key value falls within an alarm zone then a notification will be issued on the path 'notifications.*key*' using the rules for state and method settings defined in the *key*'s metadata zones property and the plugin defaults.
+The plugin waits for values to appear on each monitored key and checks these against the associated metadata alarm zones: if the key value falls within an alarm zone then a notification will be issued on the path 'notifications.*key*' using the rules for state and method property values defined in the *key*'s metadata zones property and the plugin defaults.

 Each time a notification is issued the alarm digest and any specified output channel states are updated.